ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 const initialState: ExamplesStruct = await taurpc.example.get_all_examples();
 ```

 For initial state, there is usually an exposed function from the backend that will fetch all necessary states for your store/struct.
-Notice how the `get_all_examples()` function is being accessed via the `taurpc` const.
+Notice how the `get_all_examples()` function is being accessed via the `taurpc` constant.

 Now the store can be created.